cryptoadvance/specter-desktop/docs/multisig-guide.md

 ### 1. Seed creation

 * You need 3 *signing devices* (see [here](multisig-security-tradeoffs.md) for a comparison, ideally the 3 devices are from 3 different vendors), that generate 3 different seeds.
+    + It is not strictly necessary to use 3 *signing devices* of different vendors to generate the 3 seeds.
+You could use 1 or 2 *signing devices* in total, generate a seed, reset the device, generate a seed, and so on.
+While this might not offer all the [benefits](https://btcguide.github.io/why-multisig) of multisig (like protection against a compromised random-number generator), it is significantly cheaper and needs fewer locations to store the *signing devices* in.

 * The 3 seeds need to be stored on steel to survive long term, and be resistant to fire and water

 You should have now: